 Each couple is going to be very different how they work this out.
 But, it is worth it!
 Even if your only desire is to keep your baby daddy from being jealous of the baby.
-Now, if this is your first baby and you haven't quite gotten back in the groove, here are a couple of things to know:
+Now, if this is your first baby and you haven't quite gotten back in the groove, here are a couple of things to know:1.
+You might "let down" and spray milk everywhere when you orgasm.

 2. You might need a lubricant, because there is less vaginal lubricant while breastfeeding.